devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 ## Introduction

-**This EFI Only for Single boot users.not for multi-boot users.For multi-boot users need to do some work themselves to work dual boot.**
+**This EFI Only for Single boot users.not for multi-boot users.For multi-boot users need to do some work to work dual boot.
+Read post-install.**

 ### [Devboloji](https://github.com/devboloji)-Quote - "think like you have Macbook Air."